Welcome to Year 1 - Nightingale

 Please read with your child at least 3 times every week for 5 minutes a day.
 Please make sure to sign your child's diary so we can see how they are getting on with their reading at home.
 The time you spend reading with your child makes a huge difference and many of the children have moved up books bands and increased their reading skills.

 Please support your child with reading and writing by practicing phonic sounds.
-Please encourage your child to use their phonics whilst reading at home.
+Please encourage your child to use their phonics when reading at home.

 Things to Remember

 - Please make sure all items of clothing are clearly named.

 - Ensure your child brings their reading book and diary to school every day - we will endeavor to change their reading books on Tuesdays and Fridays.